jekyll/minima/_posts/2020-07-14-freelance.md

 <iframe class="embed" width="720" height="405" src="https://www.youtube.com/embed/uN1Rtzk_TMk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ###### I like to think this is not bad, just avant-garde.

+### Get a work website and an email

+“Looking” professional can help by having indicators
+A potential client needs reasons to trust you.

 ### Accurately estimate your available time

 ### Offer a freebie